What is POS Menu Management ?

 A menu is not just a list of items.
 It controls pricing logic, order flow, kitchen execution, and reporting accuracy.

 In structured systems, the menu lives inside the POS.
 Any change made there flows automatically to billing, ordering, and inventory logic.
-This is the core of the benefits of menu management in restaurant POS system.
+This is the core of the benefits of menu management in a restaurant POS system.

 Without this structure, restaurants rely on memory, manual edits, or multiple tools that never fully sync.